btoll/benjamintoll.com/content/post/systemd-nspawn.md

 > Note that when using `debootstrap` to create an archive the command still needs a location, even though we're not actually installing anything.
 It's not even necessary to create the directory, just give it any name (like `foo`).

 This will allow me to point the installation at the archive rather than downloading them via HTTP, allowing me to save precious bits.
-You could also place these archives on a local network drive which would be save not only bandwidth but time.
+You could also place these archives on a local network drive which would save not only bandwidth but time.

 So, here is what the process was for me to download and install a base container: